 When you reach step 6, you should have completed the scraping process successfully and unstructured data changed into structured data sets.
 Let’s now head back to the terminal.
 Exit out of Pry if you’re still in it so that your terminal is in the nokogiri_tutorial folder which contains the scraping program and cars.html file.
 Now type the following command:

-Hopefully, this should have given you the rough picture on how you can go about scraping a website using Ruby.
-It’s time to explore and scrape more complex and challenging sites using this newly mastered skill.
+Hopefully, this should have given you a rough picture of how you can go about scraping a website using Ruby.
+It’s time to explore and crawl more complex and challenging sites using this newly mastered skill.